7 Signs You're Pregnant (Even Before a Positive Test)

 Sign 2: Breast Tenderness and Changes

-When: As early as 7 to 10 days after conception
+When: As early as 7 to 10 days past ovulation

 What it feels like: Soreness, heaviness, or a tingling sensitivity in the breasts or nipples.
 Some women feel fuller than usual.
 Others notice their nipples react to touch or fabric in a way they did not before.